-I recently asked a friend of mine when her kids started back to school.
+I recently asked a friend of mine when her kids were heading back to school.
 Her eyes got wide, and she eagerly replied, “Six days from now!”
 As soon as she said it, there was an expression of guilt that wiped across her face.
-I could tell…she felt guilty to be excited that her kids were returning back to school and she’d have more time on her hands.
+I could tell that she felt guilty to be excited that her kids were returning back to school and she’d have more time on her hands.
 I began wondering, why do women feel guilty when kids are going back to school?
 While I came up with many reasons why that might be, I decided to come up with a different list.
 Here are three reasons why kids going back to school can be good for you, your kids, and your marriage.

-Every mom feels guilt at some point and time, for all kinds of different reasons.
+Every mom feels guilt at some point and for all kinds of different reasons.
 Being excited that your children are returning to school doesn’t have to be one of them.
 Give yourself permission to look forward to back to school.